 When the lines are glistening and the plate is fixed, Tara places the paintbrush on the table and notices a mark on its slim body.
 At first, she admires it, thinking it is a flower embossed onto the handle.
 It takes her a few seconds to recognize that it is blood.
 The same mark appears on the edge of the plate, blood mixed with gold, pain with beauty.
 She finds the source of the liquid – a small cut on her ring finger.
 It’s neat, precise.
 It happened by the window, she realizes, looking up.
 It happened when those first two pieces slipped in her hands as she stared down at the blossoms.
 The plate is fixed, she thinks, it’s whole once more, but making it whole again has left, on her skin, a fresh break.
 One that will heal, that will fade – as everything does – with time.

 Jyoti Patel lives in London and is the winner of the #Merky Books New Writers’ Prize 2021, a competition launched by Stormzy and Penguin Random House UK to discover unpublished, underrepresented writers.
-Jyoti is also a graduate of the University of East Anglia’s Creative Writing Prose MA and her debut novel, Six of One, will be published by #Merky Books in January 2023.
+Jyoti is also a graduate of the University of East Anglia’s Creative Writing Prose MA and her debut novel, "The Things That We Lost", will be published by #Merky Books in January 2023.

 If you liked this piece, Jyoti recommends reading the following novels which are both brilliant and beautiful in their exploration of the complexities of love, loss, and addiction: Shuggie Bain by Douglas Stuart and Transcendent Kingdom by Yaa Gyasi.
 She also recommends looking into the Japanese philosophy of Wabi-Sabi.
 Jun'ichirō Tanizaki's In Praise of Shadows is a good place to start.